 8. I’ve heard that it is impossible to raise the temperature inside the body by more than a few degrees – not enough to kill viruses.
 So, how can this procedure work?

 While is true that human core temperature is difficult (and perhaps not even desirable) to raise our body’s core temperature by more than a few degrees, even when sitting in a hot sauna for 20 minutes, the goal of the Cold-Arrest™ Procedure is primarily to raise sinus temperatures substantially.
-And, because of their close proximity to the nostrils and the outside air supply this is both easy and safe, as we have already discussed.
+And, because of their close proximity to the nostrils and the outside air supply, this can be accomplished easily and safely, as we have already discussed.

 You can prove to yourself that it is indeed possible to modify internal sinuses temperature this way by performing this simple test.
 Take a deep rapid internal breath while sitting in a room at room temperature.
 You will temporarily lower the temperature of your sinuses, and the back of your throat, which the air hits just after flowing through your sinuses.
-As a result, you will feel a noticeable blast of coolness in the back of your throat.
+As a result, you will feel a noticeable blast of coolness just above and behind your tongue.
 When you do this, your sinuses are getting even cooler, because of their closer proximity to the cool air source.
-But, most people can’t feel the increased coolness because of the far fewer temperature-sensing nerve endings within the sinuses.
+But, most people can’t feel this increased coolness because there are far fewer temperature-sensing nerve endings within the sinuses.
 This cooling effect is significant enough that, when taking one’s temperature orally, the thermometer bulb must be placed under the tongue, not above it.
-This is because the mere act of breathing lowers the temperature of the oral cavity above the tongue to substantially skew the thermometer temperature reading to a lower value.
+This is because the mere act of breathing lowers the temperature of the oral cavity, above the tongue, substantially skewing the thermometer temperature reading to a lower value.
 When in a sauna, or when using a blow dryer, the warm air you inhale is warm enough that you can also sense this considerably higher temperature difference on the back of your throat when taking a strong breath through your nose.
 Within the sinuses, much nearer to the nostrils and the surrounding hot air, the temperature differential is considerably greater.